ironkayman/RebisTheory/rebis_theory.md

 A note, void gun puppies, while present in the game files, are not considered canon, as their design is of an older iteration.

-#### Howlitzers and Dragons
+#### Howlitzers, Dragons, and Drakes

-Finally, there are [howlitzers](https://wiki.spiralknights.com/Howlitzer). present within regions mostly populated by the undead, and notably Owlite Keep, they have reptilian anatomy, and jaws similar to [fiendish statues](#fiendish-statues), horns, depending on their tier, like [drakon battle sprites, related to dragons](#dragons).
-Those similarities make them seem as the very extinct tortomega, or, more likely, dragons themselves.
+Then, there are [howlitzers](https://wiki.spiralknights.com/Howlitzer) present within regions mostly populated by the undead, and notably Owlite Keep, they have reptilian anatomy, and jaws similar to [fiendish statues](#fiendish-statues), horns, depending on their tier, like [drakon battle sprites, related to dragons](#dragons).
+Those similarities make them seem as drakes or potentially dragons, evident by 2 horns at the back of their skulls.

+Considering the [creation myth](#creation-myth), we would consider the original dragons being far larger than a howlitzer, in order for creation myth to be founded, but this concept seem to fail, as most of evidence on the identity of dragons seem to suggest that those were lesser in scale.
+We can also argue that the design of howlitzers' skull with a nose horn is more often seen across depictions of dragons, but this design choice would be more plausible for drakes, as terrestrial descendants of dragons, also lesser in size.

+As a logical leap, the design of [Drake Scale Shield](https://wiki.spiralknights.com/Drake_Scale_Shield) is the only one having its left side sharpened, while its upgrades have more rounded corners, but more visible scales, more reminiscent of spikes along the back.

+Similar design choice of lack of spikes is seen in the [Drake Scale Helm](https://wiki.spiralknights.com/Drake_Scale_Helm), and due to this, we may consider general interpretation of drakes compared to that of dragons, as for them equipment such as [Dragon Scale Helm](https://wiki.spiralknights.com/Dragon_Scale_Helm) exists.

+If considered that drakes or dragons had to be undead in order for howlitzers to appear, then gun puppies would have to be invented later, unless they are meant to represent symbolic dragon, rather than an anatomically correct one, inspired by statues, rather than living beings.

+Dragons on their death should have affected the environment, but at the same time, howlitzers are considered undead and found all across Cradle, same as spookats, meaning that something had to bring them back.
+The only powers known to be related to undeath, cause undeath, as it will be later seen, and be related to afterlife, ares the devilites of Undercorp and powers of curse, the Core, and Kataclysm.

+The prior, considering further relation of tortomega, then known as Titans, with the Underworld in the [Arrival of Undercorp section](#chapter-vi-arrival-of-undercorp) could be a potential reason for resurrections of dragons, but this idea as we will further see, would not be developed apart from presence of howlitzers in the Gloaming Wildwoods.

+This current hypothesis would then suggest that in order for gun puppy statues to be present, either image of howlitzer had be present within tortomega culture, or that the statues is meant to represent a dragon.
+Now, considering the drastic difference between the two - an undead howlitzer and a statue of supposedly dragon, - stylized depiction of a dragon within tortomega society seems a more likely candidate.

+The last argument in favour of howlitzers being undead dragons, despite their small size, is the shape of the skull.
+If we consider chromalisks being descendants of drakes, then drakes would be in between dragon anatomy and chromalisks'.
+At that only [salamander](https://wiki.spiralknights.com/Chromalisk#Salamander) and [salamander mask's alchemy tree](https://wiki.spiralknights.com/Salamander_Mask) have a distinct nose spike.
+This seems as a more solid link to identifying howlitzers as drakes. here we should mention evolution of Drakon battle sprite, as it can acquire nose horn.
+We could attribute it to a potential link to drakes as Drakons could encompass them in their diversity, as well as due to the lack of dragons being depicted with the nose horn.

+So far, most of evidence suggest that howlitzers are dragons, but drakes have a benefit of being less known of across the setting, and related through mythology to salamanders, chromalisks, etc. If we commit to the idea of valkyries slaying dragons, then it would not be far fetched for drakes falling to them too, resulting in the presence of their remains, brought back to life within the territory of heavenly kingdom and beyond. the question the is of how non-flying drakes managed to reach heavenly kingdom, which we do not have answer for so far, as of the case of wolvers being found in the Firestorm Citadel.

 Within howlitzer ribcage a pulsing essence is present similar to essence orbs found on [Gun Puppies](https://wiki.spiralknights.com/Gun_puppies).
 All of howlitzers deal shadow damage, as an undead.

-If considered that dragons had to be undead in order for howlitzers to appear, then gun puppies would have to be invented later, unless they are meant to represent symbolic dragon, rather that anatomically correct, or, they are made in the image of howlitzers.

-Dragons on their death should have affected the environment, but at the same time, howlitzers are considered undead, same as spookats, meaning that something had to bring them back from the dead.
-The only powers known to be related to undeath, cause undeath, as it will be alter seen, and be related to afterlife, are: the devilites of undercorp, and, potentially, Core energy.
-The prior, considering further relation of tortomega, then known as Titans, with the Underworld in the [Arrival of Undercorp section](#chapter-vi-arrival-of-undercorp) seems to be a reason behind resurrections of dragons.
-The scenario of Core's energy will be explored later, but as it will be seen in the Undercorp section, does not hold up that well compared to the prior.

-This current hypothesis would then suggest that in order for gun puppy statues to be present, either image of howlitzer had be present within tortomega culture, or that the statues is meant to represent a dragon.
-Now, considering the drastic difference between two instances, an undead howlitzer and a statue, stylized depiction of a dragon within tortomega society seems a more likely candidate.

-Gun puppies of elements do have similar elemental core but located on top, this might likely be of gremlin development.
+Gun puppies of elements do have similar elemental core located on top, reminiscent of the nose horn of salamanders.

 <center class="chapter-break">
   <span class="energy">🜕</span>